mirohs/embrace/README.md

 same indentation level must match.

-*Embrace* re-inserts braces `{...}` in such a way that the line numbers do not change compared to the de-braced source code.
-Thus line numbers in compiler error messages are the same as in the de-braced source code.
+*Embrace* re-inserts braces `{...}` in such a way that the line numbers do not change compared to the debraced source code.
+Thus line numbers in compiler error messages are the same as in the debraced source code.

 The embracing process is transparent to the programmer, because it can be embedded as a rule in the Makefile.